hardcamls/zprize/ntt-build-instructions.md

 ## Running Test against Test Files

-1. Make sure you have installed Xilinx runtime `path/to/xrt/setup.sh`
+1. Make sure you have installed Xilinx runtime `path/to/xrt/setup.sh`.

 2. Navigate to `zprize/ntt/test` relative to the root of the repository.
 You will see a lot of shell scripts.

 3. To test on test cases saved in files, run `./test_given_ntt-2_24-<ARCH>-hw.sh path/to/input/file.txt path/to/expected/output.txt`
-(eg: `./test_given_ntt-2_24-normal_layout-64_cores-hw.sh`).
-This will invoke compilation of some host binary and run them with the appropriate flags.
+(e.g., `./test_given_ntt-2_24-normal_layout-64_cores-hw.sh`).
+This will invoke
+compilation of some host binaries and run them with the appropriate flags.

-4. The test will reported if it succeeded or failed.
+4. The test will report if it succeeded or failed.
 Note that the correctness check is done using the `diff` command.
 Our test application writes the output file in the format similar to the test data given at the start of the competition.
-We have verified that this command works with the provided testdata.
+We have verified that this command works with the provided test data.

 ```
 $ ./test_given_ntt-2_24-normal_layout-64_cores-hw.sh ~/testdata/in/linear_2_24 ~/testdata/out/linear_2_24